JohannesLorenz/threadpool/README.md

 Please see the LICENSE.txt file.

 # 4 Documentation
-Type make doc for doxygen.
+Type `make threadpool_doc` for doxygen.
 TODO: more stuff here...

 # 5 Installation & Debugging
 Please see the INSTALL.txt file.